 After you do all this, as an American or Brazilian, you have 90 days to stay in Germany as a visa-free tourist.
 This is valid for most countries from where we’re from.
 It is worth to check if you’re coming from another country that is not the US or Brazil.
 And these 90 days are valid in the whole Schengen Zone.
 So pay attention to this also.
 You can’t leave Germany and go to another country in the Schengen zone to revalidate your visa.
 You have to use those 90 days to find a job or a school and apply for your permit.
 It might be complicated so your these 90 days wisely.
 It might be the only time you will have.

 Where will you stay when you get to Germany?

 You have your plan almost ready.
-You know what will you be doing in Germany, you know some German, you have a date to fly here and the only thing missing at this point is where are you going to stay when you arrive.
+You know what you will be doing in Germany, you know some German, you have a date to fly here and the only thing missing is where you are going to stay when you arrive.

-When we moved to Berlin, we rented a short-term place for three weeks, and this was the time we had to get an apartment.
-We have a post explaining a bit all the areas of Berlin and if you need a helping hand on your first temporary flat, grab a 25€ discount here.
-We saw apartments every day and manage to get one on time, but a lot of people have problems with this.
+When we moved to Berlin, we rented a short-term place for three weeks, which was when we had to get an apartment.
+We saw apartments every day and managed to get one on time, but many people have problems with this.
 And, depending on your permit, you won’t be able to rent a flat easily.
+We have a post explaining all the areas of Berlin and if you need a helping hand on your first temporary flat, grab a 25€ discount here.

 I would try one of the many furnished flat rentals out there as we did.
 Maybe you can even consider a hostel for a while, but I think it would suck to be in one for such a long time.